Food Banks or Basic Income

 - Complicit - Most food-banks don’t prevent need, they are complicit in a political and economic system that is getting worse every year.
 Food-banks keep growing.

 Now there is at least one food-bank I can think of (although I’m sure there are more) that doesn’t fall into this trap.
 It is the food-bank created by my friends at PFG Doncaster.
 This a food-bank created out of peer support by the same people that system is harming.
 This community distributes food to peers, to neighbours and to all those punished by the harmful and inadequate welfare system.
-As it does so it build community within Doncaster.
+As it does so it builds community within Doncaster.
 It is egalitarian and respectful in spirit and it grows the resilience of a community who increasingly understand the injustice that they all face together.
 It is not complicit, it creates power and it reinforces to each member that they are a citizen with innate and unique value and capacity.

 But I don’t think this is the norm.
 The typical food-bank is the lowest form of charity and its complicity with injustice perhaps makes it even worse than charity.
 If we can do better than this then it is a sin not to do better than this.

-But is there anything else we can do?
+So, is there anything we can do?

 Well clearly there is a better way, and the Pope himself has pointed to it.
 We could instead ensure everyone has a basic income.
 Universal Basic Income (UBI) is a system where everyone gets a regular, individual cash payment that is enough to live on in dignity.
 It meets Maimonides test much more effectively: